Tréméloir

 Tréméloir (/fr/; Tremelar) is a former commune in the Côtes-d'Armor department of Brittany in northwestern France.
 On 1 January 2016, it was merged into the commune Pordic.

 Population

-The town experienced significant depopulation at the beginning of the 20th century: its population of roughly 700 fell to less than 400 by the beginning of the 1980s as its inhabitants moved to the countryside.
+The town experienced significant depopulation at the beginning of the 20th century: its population of roughly 700 fell to less than 400 by the beginning of the 1980s.
 Since then, however, the population has grown dramatically, mostly due to an influx of young people looking for cheaper housing than was available in Saint-Brieuc.
 In 2007, the population was once again estimated at 700 people.
 The local primary school, which had closed in 1986 due to lack of demand, was reopened on 30 August 2007 with 78 students in three classes.
 As the school's original buildings were not compliant with modern environmental norms, classes were initially held in prefabricated, temporary buildings.